310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 Anyway, I see we’re all here.
 We’re gonna do a joint live with ‘Tropical Troppeys’.

-Working together with the mascots I used to adore as a kid is like a dream come true to me.
+Working together with the yurucharas I used to adore as a kid is like a dream come true to me.
 {% endbubble %}

 {% bubble Kanata v2 %}